Rare-earth element: Import source diversification

 The United States Geological Survey was actively surveying southern Afghanistan for rare-earth deposits under the protection of United States military forces.
 Since 2009 the USGS has conducted remote sensing surveys as well as fieldwork to verify Soviet claims that volcanic rocks containing rare-earth metals exist in Helmand Province near the village of Khanashin.
 The USGS study team has located a sizable area of rocks in the center of an extinct volcano containing light rare-earth elements including cerium and neodymium.
 It has mapped 1.3 million metric tons of desirable rock, or about ten years of supply at current demand levels.
-The Pentagon has estimated its value at about $7.4 billion.

-It has been argued that the geopolitical importance of rare earths has been exaggerated in the literature on the geopolitics of renewable energy, underestimating the power of economic incentives for expanded production.
+The Pentagon has estimated its value at about $7.4 billion.It has been argued that the geopolitical importance of rare earths has been exaggerated in the literature on the geopolitics of renewable energy, underestimating the power of economic incentives for expanded production.
 This especially concerns neodymium.
 Due to its role in permanent magnets used for wind turbines, it has been argued that neodymium will be one of the main objects of geopolitical competition in a world running on renewable energy.
 But this perspective has been criticized for failing to recognize that most wind turbines have gears and do not use permanent magnets.

 Environmental issues

 REEs are naturally found in very low concentrations in the environment.
-Mines are often in countries where environmental and social standards are very low, leading to human rights violations, deforestation, and contamination of land and water.
+Improperly regulated mining can lead to human rights violations, deforestation, and contamination of land and water.
 Generally, it is estimated that extracting 1 metric ton of rare earth element creates around 2,000 metric tons of waste, partly toxic, including 1 ton of radioactive waste.
 The largest mining site of REEs, Bayan Obo in China produced more than 70,000 tons of radioactive waste, that contaminated ground water.

 Near mining and industrial sites, the concentrations of REEs can rise to many times the normal background levels.
 Once in the environment, REEs can leach into the soil where their transport is determined by numerous factors such as erosion, weathering, pH, precipitation, groundwater, etc. Acting much like metals, they can speciate depending on the soil condition being either motile or adsorbed to soil particles.
 Depending on their bio-availability, REEs can be absorbed into plants and later consumed by humans and animals.

 The mining of REEs, use of REE-enriched fertilizers, and the production of phosphorus fertilizers all contribute to REE contamination.
 Strong acids are used during the extraction process of REEs, which can then leach out into the environment and be transported through water bodies and result in the acidification of aquatic environments.
 Another additive of REE mining that contributes to REE environmental contamination is cerium oxide (CeO_{2}), which is produced during the combustion of diesel and released as exhaust, contributing heavily to soil and water contamination.